Frequently asked questions.

 What about the ethics of shamanic practice?

-Over the last several decades of the Foundation's work, tens of thousands of students have successfully learned to journey and practice core shamanic methods to provide shamanic healing in their communities.
-Since the West overwhelmingly lost its shamanic knowledge centuries ago due to religious oppression, the Foundation's programs in core shamanism are particularly intended for Westerners to reacquire access to their rightful spiritual heritage through quality workshops and training courses.
-"For most Westerners, learning and practicing core shamanism, including shamanic journeying, is a far more productive approach than imitating a shaman's practices in a single culture, for each culture has its own symbolism, mythology, and conceptual elaborations.
-If that is not your own culture, then those elaborations, specializations, and meanings will not be appropriate for you in the way they are appropriate for that particular indigenous people."
+Over the years, the Foundation has helped tens of thousands of students master core shamanic methods to offer healing in their communities.
+With the West having lost its shamanic traditions long ago due to religious suppression, these programs aim to reconnect Westerners with their spiritual heritage through quality workshops and training.
+For most Westerners, exploring core shamanism, like shamanic journeying, proves more effective than mimicking a single culture's practices, as each culture's unique symbolism, mythology, and interpretations may not resonate in the same way for outsiders.
 See Michael Harner, Cave, and Cosmos, p.
 46.